 Quality is at the core of such customer experiences.

-Incorporating quality and maintaining it throughout the project management process is paramount to gain customers’ trust and confidence.
+Incorporating quality and maintaining it throughout the project management process is paramount to gaining customers’ trust and confidence.
 It shows that your team members are working with all their might to achieve the quality standards they have put in place.

-One of the significant benefits of project quality management is that it minimizes the chances of project failure and rework since you follow the set procedures and guidelines from the very beginning.
+One of the significant benefits of managing project quality management is that it minimizes the chances of project failure and rework since you follow the set procedures and guidelines from the very beginning.

 Keeping a watch on a project’s quality helps you identify common problems repeatedly occurring along with their root cause.
 You can then take corrective actions on time to ensure that the project deliverables are free of errors and match the quality standards set by customers or internal teams.

-3. Brings Consistent Improvement
+3. Conduct Consistent Improvement

-Committing to project quality and making it a single, non-negotiable goal is vital to get the best out of your employees.
+Committing to manage project quality and making it a single, non-negotiable goal is vital to get the best out of your employees.
 When you work on a project, there are things that go well and things that can be done better.

 Quality management across all stages of project management brings consistent improvement as you progress.
 It helps you improve in every project phase, evaluates what went right and what went wrong, and accordingly takes your next steps.